 This section of the reports includes results on statewide assessments, including the New Jersey Student Learning Assessment (NJSLA), the Dynamic Learning Maps (DLM), and the ACCESS for ELLs assessment.
-For more information about New Jersey's statewide assessments, see the NJDOF's Assessment (NJSLA), the Dynamic Learning Maps (DLM), and the ACCESS for ELLs assessment.
-For more information about New Jersey's statewide assessments, see the NJDOF's Assessment (NJSLA), the Dynamic Learning Maps (DLM), and the ACCESS for ELLs assessment.
-For more information about New Jersey's statewide assessments, see the NJDOF's Assessment (NJSLA), the Dynamic Learning Maps (DLM), and the ACCESS for ELLs assessment.
+For more information about New Jersey's statewide assessments, see the NJDOE's Assessment page.